tekumara/notes/guildai.md

 tfevents files are not ending up in the runs directory (notebook)

-guild.run will change the current directory to the run directory first, so make sure the tensorboard writer is instantiated in a function that called by guild.run() and not beforehand.
+guild.run will change the current directory to the run directory first, so make sure the tensorboard writer is instantiated in a function that called by `guild.run` and not beforehand.

 ## Packages

 Guild packages are wheels.
-Packages can have dataset dependencies (resources) that are downloaded when the operation that specifies them is run, and caches locally in `${GUILD_HOME}/cache/resources/`
+Packages can have dataset dependencies (resources) that are downloaded when the operation that specifies them is run, and cached locally in `${GUILD_HOME}/cache/resources/`

 `guild package` creates a wheel in `dist/` and can include output files from runs ([example](https://github.com/guildai/guildai/tree/master/examples/package))